Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Nonlocal Order Parameters for the Symmetric Phases

-We construct non-local order parameters to distinguish the $\Ztwo \times \ZN$ protected symmetric phases of the previous section from each other; we consider \textbf{\emph{even N}}, which encompass the results for odd N. The construction is based on general distinctions made apparent by the classifications; working in the 1D thermodynamic limit, we use the bosonic point of view for illustration.
+We construct nonlocal order parameters to distinguish the $\Ztwo \times \ZN$ protected symmetric fermionic phases of Sec. \ref{sec:SecIII} from each other.
+We consider \textbf{\emph{even N}}, which encompasses the results for odd $N$.
+The construction is based on general distinctions made apparent by the classifications.
+The bosonic point of view is used below for illustration.
+We always work in the 1D thermodynamic limit (infinite cylinder length), and our nonlocal order parameters span a finite size $L$ along this dimension; of course, we are interested in asymptotic values as $L \rightarrow \infty$.

-The bosonic description has revealed hidden structure (breaking of certain symmetry operators) which can be used, along with recently derived selection rules for bosonic non-local OPs, \cite{Pollmann} to identify bosonic operators which distinguish the four phases and then map back to fermions.
+The bosonic description has revealed hidden structure (the breaking of certain symmetry operators) which can be used, along with recently derived selection rules for bosonic nonlocal OPs in Ref. \citenum{Pollmann}, to identify bosonic operators which distinguish the four phases.
+We then map back to fermions.

 In the infinite bosonic chain, there is a natural unit cell which makes the $\ZN$ translation symmetry on-site.
-To distinguish symmetric bosonic phases, we chose a symmetry to apply over many unit cells of the chain (a string), and we terminate the domain with operators obeying proper symmetry transformation rules.
-Mapped back to fermions, the non-local OP consists of a cylindrical brane-type region in the bulk over which a symmetry is applied, and terminating operators reside on the domain edges.
+To distinguish \emph{symmetric bosonic phases}, we chose a symmetry to apply over many unit cells of the chain (a string), and we terminate the domain with operators obeying proper symmetry transformation rules.
+Mapped back to fermions, the nonlocal OP consists of a cylindrical brane-type region in the bulk over which a symmetry is applied, and terminating operators reside on the domain edges.
 We model this general form by writing the OP as the long-distance limit of $\langle O_{L} \prod_{j=1}^{L} \Sigma_{j} O_{R}\rangle$. $O_{L}/O_{R}$ are possibly different operators acting near the left, right bosonic string (fermionic brane) edges and $\Sigma_{j}$ is a symmetry operation on a bosonic unit cell (fermionic cylindrical ring).
-A similar form is obtained by distinguishing symmetry breaking bosonic phases via two-point correlations and mapping to fermions.
+If we were to distinguish \emph{symmetry breaking bosonic phases} via two-point correlations, a similar form would be obtained when mapped back to fermions.